matheusfillipe/gircc/README.md

          # Do something with ev.topic and ev.channel
 			pass
 		client.KICK:
-         # Do something with ev.nick and ev.channel
+         # Do something with ev.nick and ev.channel and ev.source might be also relevant on this case.
 			pass

       # And there is more....